Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

 sudo ./HDInsightNetworkValidator.py

 ### Not Supported:
-1. If you are using a NVA (Network Virtual Appliance) and not Azure Firewall
+1. If you are using an NVA (Network Virtual Appliance) other than Azure Firewall
-2. "Outbound" HDInsight cluster
-3. "Privatelink" enabled HDInsight cluster
+2. <a href="https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-private-link">"Private Link" enabled HDInsight cluster</a>

 ## Troubleshooting:
 <li> I'm getting error when running "./setup.sh"<br>